 Image via wikipedia

 So to answer the question: Can non-rival goods be stolen?
-The answer is no. However, non-rival transactions can certainly be unjust and morally problematic.
+The answer is no. However, non-rival transactions still seem to have the possibility of being unjust and morally problematic.
 Interestingly enough, this seems to be particularly true if the systems in place are unable to efficiently regulate and organize non-rival good distribution.
 In the same way, piracy is not identical to theft, but it can still cause harm to the producers of non-rival information goods because of the free rider problem.

 If we were to accept these conclusions, it would seem to me that there would be multiple levels to piracy with different ethical implications.
 Consider the following four scenarios: